TranPhucVinh/C/Environment/GCC compiler.md

 To compile with multiple files (with or even without header file): ``gcc main.c file_1.c file_2.c``

-## Compile with multiple files when there is no header file
+## Compile multiple files when there is no header file

 ``head.c``